Learn something new every day More Info... by email

 These devices are sometimes used to transfer torque from the engine of a helicopter to its main rotor.
 In case of an engine failure, this type of clutch will allow the rotor to go into auto-rotation by continuing to spin faster than the engine is turning.
 Many types of motorcycles also utilize a sprag clutch as the primary drive mechanism between the engine and rear wheel.
 The use of this type of clutch allows the rear wheel to maintain traction with the road surface during rapid downshifting maneuvers.
 Sprag clutches are also employed as a backstop in many types of industrial hoist equipment to prevent their load from being dropped if a catastrophic mechanical failure should occur.

 A sprag clutch also comes into play as a backstopping mechanism in inclined conveyors.
-Loaded conveyors operating in an inclined position frequently attempt to run backwards when the driving mechanism is stopped.
+Loaded conveyors operating in an inclined position frequently attempt to run backward when the driving mechanism is stopped.
 In this application, the outer element attaches to the conveyor by means of a torque arm.
 The inner element of the clutch then turns freely with the forward motion of the conveyor.
-If the conveyor attempts to run backwards, the sprag rollers are engaged and the motion is halted.
+If the conveyor attempts to run backward, the sprag rollers are engaged and the motion is halted.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!